 These humorous situations create an emotional connection, as the audience laughs along.

 This makes brand comedy story types easy to engage with and share.
-Customers like to share stories that make others laugh.
+Customers like to share stories which make others laugh.

 How to use comedy stories

-To use the comedy story type, you need stories that are funny, obviously.
+To use the comedy story type, you need stories which are funny, obviously.
 But humour can be tricky.
 It’s very subjective.
 What’s funny to you could be horribly offensive to others.

-Brand comedy stories works best when you can relate them to your customers and your insights about them.
-This make the humour more relatable.
+Brand comedy stories work best when you can relate them to your customers and your insights about them.
+This makes the humour more relatable.